ehsansh84/cheatsheets/ssl.md

 ```

 Create a DNS record with type of Text. set the key and value.
 Then proceed in cert bot.
-Thats it!
+That's it!